 Oregon Coast drive: Cannon Beach

-Going from north to south, Cannon Beach typically serves as the starting point on most Oregon coast vacations—problem is, the village is so adorable it’s hard to leave!
+If you’re starting from Portland and going from north to south, Cannon Beach typically serves as the starting point on most Oregon coast vacations—problem is, the village is so adorable it’s hard to leave!

 Best known as the place where movies like The Goonies and Twilight were filmed, the streets in this perfectly-kept seaside town are lined with beautiful clapboard houses and shops.
 Colourful flowers burst out of window boxes, rainbow-hued candy stores sell fudge and saltwater taffy, tourists unwind in quaint cafes, and seafood restaurants serve up steaming clam chowder tucked into fresh sourdough bowls.